Uncanny! Amazing! Astonishing! Extreme!1 of 12

 To me, my X-Men fans!

-It feels like its been a long, strange trip inside a big, metal bullet for the X-books over the last couple of decades, but with Marvel potentially reacquiring the movie rights to their band of merry mutants, and the return of the original Wolverine and Jean Grey now solidified, we thought it high time to count down their greatest comics stories ever told.
+It feels like its been a long, strange trip inside a big, metal bullet for the X-books over the last couple of decades, but with Marvel's parent company Disney recently reacquiring the movie rights to their band of merry mutants, and the return of the Uncanny X-Men title now solidified, we thought it high time to count down their greatest comics stories ever told.
+And on top of that, one of the team's greatest creators - writer Chris Claremont - will return to the franchise with October's X-Men Black: Magneto.
+What's more, his longtime creative partner, artist John Byrne, may be in talks with Marvel to return to the publisher after an almost-two-decade absence.

 Now we know there are a literal ton of X-Men offshoots but we tried to stick with the books that actually have X-Men in the title.
 We also avoided just lumping full runs together because Chris Claremont wasn’t known for being brief and neither are we when it comes to talking about his run.